ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter1/step9.md

-# Step 9: Getting Bootstrap CSS Theme for a nicer look and feel
+# Step 9: Getting Bootstrap CSS Theme for a nicer Look and Feel
 As the last step here we will make our page look much nicer.
 To accomplish this, we will use [Bootstrap](http://getbootstrap.com/).